-Irish director, Lenny Abrahamson who helmed Normal People’s success has told BBC (who Conversations With Friends will be adapted for) “I love Conversations With Friends, its depth, humour and freshness, and it’s an honour to be involved in bringing it to the screen.
+When the project was first announced, Irish director Lenny Abrahamson - who helmed Normal People’s success - told BBC (who Conversations With Friends will be adapted for) “I love Conversations With Friends, its depth, humour and freshness, and it’s an honour to be involved in bringing it to the screen.
 I’m particularly happy that my connection to Sally and her work is set to continue.
 Making Normal People has been a singular pleasure and I’m excited to be working with the same brilliant team again on Conversations With Friends.”.
 An apt description of Rooney’s first novel, although Conversations With Friends doesn’t quite carry the same die-hard fan base as Normal People perhaps now has, we can see this changing once aired.

 “Lenny’s deep affinity for Sally’s writing and talent for finding actors to bring her fictional creations to life played a huge part in bringing Normal People so successfully to screen.
 In casting Alison, Sasha, Joe, and Jemima, that same flair and instinct is in evidence, and we can’t wait to see how they will bring Frances, Bobbi, Nick, and Melissa to life.”
 Piers Wenger, the director of BBC drama said.